attsdk/m2x-ios/README.md

 ## Architecture

 Currently, the client supports M2X API v1.
-All M2X API specifications can be found at [M2X API Documentation](https://m2x.att.com/developer/documentation/overview).
+All M2X API specifications can be found in the [M2X API Documentation](https://m2x.att.com/developer/documentation/overview).

 ### M2X Class

-M2X is the main class that provides the methods to set the API Url ("https://api-m2x.att.com/v1" as default) and the Master Key.
+M2X is the main class that provides the methods to set the API URL ("https://api-m2x.att.com/v1" as default) and the Master Key.

 **Example:**